THE WORLD’S LARGEST COLLECTION OF PIANO HISTORY.

 To add to our problems, Yarmouth is a flood risk area, and although we said “it hasn’t flooded since 1953”, within a few months of moving in, we had a near miss when we were evacuated because of flooding just along the road.
 I had this image in my mind of all the pianos floating down the river!
-We were not troubled by flood waters, but greatly troubled by the flood warnings, which have us in a panic to get irreplaceable books and paperwork into the house, and upstairs.
+We were not troubled by flood waters, but greatly troubled by the repeated flood warnings, which had us in a panic to get irreplaceable books and paperwork into the house, and upstairs.
 In the process, electronics got broken, the books were thrown into chaos, I strained my back, and we were exhausted.
 We couldn’t keep doing that.